ladavis-dev/blockchain-portfolio/docs/weekly-progress.md

 # 🔐 Foundry Smart Contract Testing Portfolio

-> A comprehensive 6-week journey mastering Solidity contract testing with Foundry's unified stack (Forge + Anvil + Cast + forge-std).
+> A comprehensive journey mastering Solidity contract testing with Foundry's unified stack (Forge + Anvil + Cast + forge-std).

 ## 🎯 Portfolio Overview

-This repository demonstrates full-stack mastery of smart contract testing using Foundry—no JavaScript frameworks required.
+This repository demonstrates full-stack mastery of smart contract testing using Foundry.
 Each week builds progressively on core concepts, culminating in a production-ready testing workflow suitable for DeFi, NFT, and DAO systems.

 ## 📚 Learning Path